pariskwsto/modal-window-ui-component/README.md

 ## Support

-For support and questions, please open an issue in the repository or contact the designer directly.
+For assistance or inquiries, please open an issue in the repository or reach out to the designer directly.